Michael Mosiman: 250 career

 Whilst initially left without a deal for the 2024 season, Mosiman eventually signed for Monster Energy Star Racing Yamaha on a multi-year deal.
 After only riding two rounds of the 2024 AMA Supercross Championship, Mosiman hoped to compete in the full 2024 AMA National Motocross Championship season.
 However, a crash prior to the opening round resulted in fractures in his neck.
 With the severity of the injury, Mosiman considered his future in the sport, organising a retirement party to seemingly call time on his career.

 After being told by doctors that there was no further risk of injury once the neck fractures had healed, Mosiman surprised many by lining up in the 250SX West class of the 2025 AMA Supercross Championship.
 In what was a comeback season after two years dogged by injuries, Mosiman scored a podium at the fifth round in Arlington, Texas, finishing seventh in the final standings.
 He also scored a single podium in the 2025 AMA National Motocross Championship, but missed the final round due to injuries and a concussion sustained in a crash at the penultimate event.
+Mosiman returned for the 250SX West class of the 2026 AMA Supercross Championship, securing two podiums across the first three rounds.
+Whilst training ahead of the seventh round, Mosiman crashed and sustained multiple injuries to his elbow, arm and hand.
+This ruled him out of the remaining supercross rounds, with him ending eighth in the final standings.